 We found the heart rate tracking to be decent, but not quite hitting the readings of the chest strap gold standard.
 We tried it with a Polar H7 strap and got varying results depending on the intensity of the workout.

-On a gentle jog, pictured above, the heart rate readings between the two were very similar, with an identical peak reading of 164bpm, but on more rigorous runs we found the IconX fluctuated a little more aggressively, tracking higher rises in our HR than the strap – something we've become accustomed to seeing on many optical trackers.
+On a gentle jog the heart rate readings between the two were very similar, with an identical peak reading, but on more rigorous runs we found the IconX fluctuated a little more aggressively, tracking higher rises in our HR than the strap – something we've become accustomed to seeing on many optical trackers.

 While taking their readings from inside the ear instead of the wrist, the IconX are still using optics, and like wrist-worn devices are prone to added "noise" from clattering around during a run, which will always throw the accuracy off a tad.
 The key, again, is to ensure you've got the right wings and tips attached so it's a snug fit, which will mean better accuracy.